pjadanowski/transfer-extractor/README.md

 3. **Content Search**: Checks each matching file for the specified identity string
 4. **Download**: Downloads matching files to local machine
 5. **Decompression**: Automatically decompresses gzipped (.gz) and zstandard (.zst) files
-6. **XML Extraction**: Finds the second line containing "Response:" and extracts clean XML SOAP envelope
+6. **XML Extraction**: Finds the line containing both the identity and "GetShipmentResponse", then extracts the SOAP Envelope from that line
 7. **Formatting**: Formats the XML with proper indentation and saves to file

 ## Output